BertrandMarechal/skem/README.md

 Use the `--force` (or `-f`) option to remove the confirmation prompt on overwriting existing files.

+Use the `--pick` option to filter the files to install.
+Provide a value to filter the files.
+Passing no value will offer the possibility pick amongst all the files.

 Use the `--variable` (or `-v`) option to give the value of a variable used in the blueprint.

 The values have to be provided as follows : `--variable name=test` and `--variable text='Lorem ipsum...'`